muesal/annotation-competition/docs/meetingsnotes.md

 # Notes

+04 November '19

+Planning the API:
+Dynamic requests with RESTful API and JSON and stuff.
+Use GET and POST requests.

+Errors: 400, 401, 403, 404 and stuff for GET requests.
+Give further information in JSON.

+No user data in prototype.

+Commands see Salome's notes.

 ## 22 October '19
 * We'll use Python and the Flask Framework (https://gitlab.com/55683-01/annotation-competition/issues/1)
 * We'll use an SQL/relational Database (https://gitlab.com/55683-01/annotation-competition/issues/2)